 Minoxidil is a drug that can be sprayed regularly twice on your scalp.
 It helps in the fast growth of hair.

 It is essential to consult your health care practitioner before use of either.
 Both have been known to have drastic side effects that needs to be carefully considered before using.
 However, there are safer natural and drug alternatives to minoxidil that you should definitely check out.

-Microneedling technique is a new technique used to boost hair growth after surgery.
-It works on the principle of vascularization hence promoting hair growth.
+Microneedling technique is a new technique which stimulate hair follicles after surgery.
+It works on the principle of vascularization hence promoting normal hair growth cycle.